 The ongoing war between the Federation and the Klingons at the time of the Original Series is mostly not shown.

 Note that the Federation and the Klingons have gone to war many, many times: A few of these conflicts have been depicted on-screen, including in the Original Series: The brief Federation-Klingon War of 2267 (which was ended by the Organian Peace Treaty, imposed upon the belligerents against their will) took place entirely within the episode "Errand of Mercy".
 Another Federation-Klingon War took place during the first half of the fifth season of Deep Space Nine, which was effectively ended (and the terminated alliance suddenly restored) when the Cardassians joined the Dominion.
+The video game Star Trek Online gives us another Federation/Klingon war, which peters out (but doesn't actually end) after the Borg decide to stop acting stupid and return to their threatening roots.

 The Next Generation has the war between the Federation and the Cardassians, which was responsible for creating the Anti-Cardassian Maquis.
 Strangely, it wasn't mentioned in the first seasons, only later.